zarstensen/obsidian-obsimat-plugin/README.md

 Evaluate a LaTeX math expressions with the `Evaluate LaTeX Expression` command.

-Obsimat supports various math operations, ranging from basic addition and multiplication to more complex operations such as integration and differentiation.
-In general, Obsimat will support any operation that Sympy's Lark LaTeX parser can parse.
-Furthermore, the Lark parser has been extended to support the following additional operations:
+**Latex Math** supports various math operations, ranging from basic addition and multiplication to more complex operations such as integration and differentiation.
+Below is a table overview of an extract of usable functions.

 | Operation                     | LaTeX                   | Rendered LaTeX         |
 | :---------------------------- | :---------------------- | :--------------------- |